tevaughan/gslcpp/README.md

     - Class `vector_d` for dynamic allocation is not yet tested.
 - The C++-interface to the minimizers is not implemented yet.
 - Interfaces with Eigen are not yet implemented.
+- The design allows adding support for matrices easily.
+  - Adding support for GSL-matrices will likely be the next feature after the initial goal is met.

 ## How to Build